 Other days, I have prayed for those who have lost a loved one – a parent, a spouse, a sibling, a child.

-“You are loved.
-You are treasured.
-You are seen.
-You are held.”
+“You are loved and you are treasured.
+You are seen and you are held.”

 By May, I had stepped my way to three miles a day, praying for several non profits doing exceptional work: Just Between Us, Key Ministry, StreetLife, BASICS, Restoration Convoy, Sowing4Hope, Joni and Friends, and Cibearea’s Hope.